SaschaWillems/Vulkan/examples/gltfscenerendering/README.md

 As noted earlier, glTF does not store bitangents, but we can easily calculate them using the cross product of the normal and tangent.
 We also multiply this with the tangent's w-component which stores the handedness of the tangent.
 This is important, as this may differ between nodes in a glTF file.

-After that we calculate the tangent to world-space transformation matrix that is then aplied to the per-fragment normal read from the normal map.
+After that we calculate the tangent to world-space transformation matrix that is then applied to the per-fragment normal read from the normal map.

 This is then our new normal that is used for the lighting calculations to follow.